feyzijan/MineRescueBot/README.md

 # Course project - Mine navigation search and rescue

+## Overview of the ".c/.h" files

+**main.c**:   Sets up initialisation functions and initialises motor structure, calls calibration procedures before going into main operating loop

+**color.c/.h**:   Contains functions to configure the color click module and interrupt, contains further procedures to calbrate color the interrupt threshold and read and decide between colours

+**interrupts.c/.h**   Functions to initialise interrupts sources and a high priority interrupt service routine for the color click interrupt and a timer

+**i2c.c/.h**   Set up of the I2C serial communication interface in order to RGBC values from the TCS3471 color click module

+**timers.c/.h**   Set up of the Timer0 source and a function to read the current value of the timer

+**dc_motor.c/.h**   Define motor structure, configuration of dc motor, functions for specific basic moves e.g. turn left 45 and a calibration routine depending on the surface

+**CardMoves.c/.h**  Contains functions to execute specfic motor moves depending on the colour of the card, also contains the a function return to the starting point

+**LEDs.c/.h**   Configures buttons on the clicker and LEDs on the buggy and clicker board

 ## Main Operating Procedure
 - Turn on Buggy and go through the Calibrations for Clicker nterrupt threshold, and the two motor calibrations, to ensure desirable performance in different ambient and surface settings (explained below)